gth001/MarkdownToHTML/README.md

 # George's Website Renderer

 A website engine that converts markdown files (specifically from an Obsidian vault folder) into an HTML website.
 It uses https://parsedown.org/ at it's core, and adds image, video, and `[[wiki]]` style linking.
+It's similar to this https://4rkal.com/posts/obsidianhugo/ , but I didn't like how Hugo worked so I made my own.

 ## ⚠️ Disclaimer